ARCHER2-HPC/archer2-docs/docs/other-software/casino.md

 ### Setting the number of cores sharing memory

-In your job submission script you set the number of cores sharing memory segements by setting the `CASINO_NUMABLK` environment variable before you run CASINO.
-For example, to specify that there should be shared memory segements each shared between 16 cores, you would use:
+In your job submission script you set the number of cores sharing memory segments by setting the `CASINO_NUMABLK` environment variable before you run CASINO.
+For example, to specify that there should be shared memory segments each shared between 16 cores, you would use:

 ```